 In order to coordinate arterial traffic signals, each traffic signal in the group needs to allow sufficient green time for all movements during a common fixed time period, called a common cycle length.
 The cycle length chosen is usually determined by the largest intersection in a group of signals with the most conflicting movements.
 This will most often be an intersection that has left-turn arrows for all directions and wide cross streets.
 For that reason, the common cycle length that is fixed for each traffic signal in a group may be rather long.

 Furthermore, to allow the coordination of the arterial, the side street is required to wait until the main traffic movement on the arterial has gone through the intersection.
 It is possible that the arterial traffic cannot be seen immediately, but will soon be passing through the intersection.
-The major arterial streets coordinated in the City include Pacific Coast Highway, Stonehill Drive and Del Prado.
+The major arterial streets coordinated in the City include Pacific Coast Highway, Stonehill Drive, Golden Lantern, and Del Obispo.

 Traffic Signal Coordination Goals

-The goal of coordinator is to get the greatest number of vehicles through the system with the fewest stops in a comfortable manner.
+The goal of the coordinator (City Engineer) is to get the greatest number of vehicles through the system with the fewest stops in a comfortable manner, while maintaining a safe environment.
 It would be ideal if every vehicle entering the system could proceed through the system without stopping.
 This is not possible, even in well-spaced, well-designed systems.
 Therefore, in traffic signal coordination, the busiest traffic movements are given precedence over smaller traffic movements.
-If you are waiting for a green light to cross the “coordinated” street where there is heavy traffic on the main street and very light traffic on the side street, you will probably feel like you are waiting for a very long time.
+If you are waiting for a green light to cross the “coordinated” street where there is heavy traffic on the main street and very light traffic on the side street, you may find it frustrating at times.

 Some other challenges of coordinating Dana Point’s traffic signals include: